quintel/documentation/docs/main/co2-emission-factors.md

 _Source: [EU Joint Research Centre](http://refman.et-model.com/publications/1708)_

-The emission factors for electricity, hydrogen and (collective) heat depend on the installed production technologies, which varies per ETM scenario.
+The emission factors for electricity, hydrogen and (collective) heat depend on the installed production technologies, which vary per ETM scenario.
 E.g. a scenario with lots of coal-fired power plants will have a more carbon-intensive power supply than a scenario with nuclear power plants.
 If [carbon capture](co2-ccus.md) is applied to energy production technologies using biomass as input, a carrier may have a [negative emission factor](co2-negative-emissions.md).
 This means that any sector using this carrier will see a decrease in its emissions.
 This, for example, applies to:
 * Coal-fired power plants with biomass co-firing
 * Gas-fired power plants using green gas
 * Hydrogen production with biomass gasification technology